Carrie Fisher’s Dog Gary Missed Her Memorial But Found A Forever Home

 A post shared by Gary Fisher (@garyfisher) on

 Carrie Fisher received Gary from her daughter Billie to utilize as a service dog in helping manage her bipolar disorder.
-Billie also has a French bulldog and the two pooches are said to be best buds.
+Billie also has a French bulldog, and the two pooches are said to be best buds.

-Gary and Carrie frequented red carpets and events together and the pooch was a familiar sight for Fisher’s fans.
+Gary and Carrie frequented red carpets and events together, and the pooch was a familiar sight for Fisher’s fans.
 Gary was even reportedly with Carrie on the flight in which she suffered from the cardiac arrest that later led to her death.

 Carrie often spoke of the positive impact Gary had on her mental health.
 In a 2013 interview with the Herald-Tribune, Fisher shared that the French bulldog had equally come to depend on her for a sense of security.